 On May 4, 2013 Daniela Ehemann and Carron Little embarked on creating an simultaneous interactive performance with two audiences one in Chicago at 6018North and one in Berlin at The Institute of Infinite Possibilities.
 We were interested in creating a dialogue between the two cities about how each city would like to re-imagine itself and what are the important issues facing each city and what are the possible solutions.
 We created an installation with tables, projectors and spaces both digital and real to create the feeling that each audience was around the same table.

-Daniela and Carron continue to collaborate questioning the problems facing Berlin and Chicago and the urban context.
-They recently created a public performance entitled “A Hitchhike to Utopia” for Dfbrl8r Gallery and Chicago’s Brave New Art World in the River North Gallery District.
+Daniela and Carron continue to collaborate questioning the problems facing Berlin and Chicago in an urban context.